OceanOptics/FloatProcessor/README.md

 =========
 _Python library to process biogeochemical float profiles_

 Profiles received from biogeochemical (BGC) float can be processed in real-time and delayed mode with this library.
 Calibrations are applied to convert engineering counts to scientific units followed by the state-of-the-art corrections ([more details](ftp://misclab.umeoce.maine.edu/floats/README.html)).
 A web interface can be enabled to visualize the time series and profiles from the floats.
+The library converts the float msg to plane-jane MSG (PGM) compatible with Argo DAC.

 ## Installation
 Packages required and tested version: